 Choosing a reliable lawyer

-Several times in this post I have recommended for you to call on the services of specialised lawyer.
-But I’m sure you’re all thinking; ‘that’s all well and good, but where do I find one?’
-For a start, you will want to make sure that your future lawyer is registered with the local bar association (Colegio de Abogados).
+It is strongly recommended that you choose an independent lawyer who specialises in Spanish land law (urbanismo).
+We recommend that you also check that your future lawyer is registered with the local bar association (Colegio de Abogados).
 This doesn’t guarantee competence of course, but at least ensures you are dealing with an official lawyer.
-A good place to start is a list of English speaking lawyers, divided by region that can be found on the GOV.UK website.
+A good place to start is a list of English speaking lawyers divided by region that can be found on the GOV.UK website.

 Finally, it’s worth mentioning that estate agents in Spain will often be able to recommend a lawyer.
-I would advise not to pick them up on this offer as you will want to be 100% confident your lawyer is first and foremost thinking about your interests rather than having the conflict of acting for both you and the seller, the estate agent or both.
+It may not be ideal to pick them up on this offer as you will want to be 100% confident your lawyer is first and foremost thinking about your interests rather than having the conflict of acting for both you and the seller, the estate agent or both.

 How to pay for your house in Spain?

 The final step; how to pay for your house in Spain.
-Firstly, you will need to open a bank account in Spain.
+Firstly, you will need to open a Spanish bank account.
 There are several banks who provide a bank account specifically aimed at expats, where you can open an account with just your passport and your N.I.E. (see this article on how to obtain your N.I.E.).
 Some examples are Banco Santander and Banco Sabadell.

 There you have it, everything you need to know about buying a house in Spain.
 Do let us know in the comments if you have any further questions or want to share personal stories about buying a house abroad.